Srijith1881/714022202053/README.md

 - In-memory plus JSON persistence at `URL_STORE_PATH` (default `fastapi-backend/data/url_store.json`).
 - Idempotent creation: same URL returns same code.
-- Codes reset only if you delete the JSON or change the storage path.

 ## Configuration Tips

-- Set `BASE_URL` to your public domain in production so `short_url` is globally usable, e.g. `https://yourdomain.com`.
+- Set `BASE_URL` to your public domain in production so `short_url` is globally usable.
 - For Docker: add `BASE_URL` to root `.env` and ensure it’s passed to the FastAPI service.

 ## Troubleshooting

-- Node package install fails for `affordmed-logger`: The code will fallback to console logging; we intentionally removed the dependency for portability.
-- Windows + Docker Desktop: ensure Linux engine and WSL2 backend are enabled.
+- If registration returns 400 with missing fields, include `email`, `name`, `mobileNo`, `githubUsername`.
+- If the AffordMed package isn’t available, Node will use console fallback; the system still works end-to-end.
-- OneDrive path issues: move project to a non-OneDrive folder if file locking occurs.
+- On Windows, prefer a non-OneDrive folder if file locking occurs.

 ## License